OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 The facet expression, wrapped in quotes, can be useful to manipulate the inputted values before counting.
 For example, you could do a textual cleanup using fingerprint(): `(value.fingerprint()).facetCount(value.fingerprint(),"Gift")`.

 ###### hasField(o, s name)
 Returns a boolean indicating whether o has a member field called [name](expressions#variables).
 For example, `cell.recon.hasField("match")` will return false if a reconciliation match hasn’t been selected yet, or true if it has.
-You cannot chain your desired fields: for example, `cell.hasField(“recon.match”)` will return false even if the above expression returns true).
+You cannot chain your desired fields: for example, `cell.hasField("recon.match")` will return false even if the above expression returns true).

 ###### coalesce(o1, o2, o3, ...)
 Returns the first non-null from a series of objects.
 For example, `coalesce(value, "")` would return an empty string “” if `value` was null, but otherwise return `value`.